django-commons/django-typer/doc/source/tutorial.rst

     refer to the click_ documentation when you want to implement more complex behaviors like passing `context parameters <https://click.palletsprojects.com/api/#context>`_.
-It is not necessary to familiarize yourself with click_ to use django-typer_, but you should know that it exists and is the engine of much of this functionality.
+It is not necessary to familiarize yourself with click_ to use django-typer_, but you should know that it exists and is the engine behind much of this functionality.

 Install django-typer_